KeYProject/key-docs/docs/UsingKeyBook.md

 The first step in understanding what happened during the proof process is to have a look at the proof tree.
 The user should start at the original proof obligation and follow the proof tree to the open goal(s).
-The \emph{labels} at the nodes in the proof tree already give good hints what happened.
+The *labels* at the nodes in the proof tree already give good hints what happened.
 The user may first draw the attention to the labels which are highlighted light-blue.
 These indicate the nodes where taclets have been applied that perform symbolic execution.
 Here the user gets an impression which point in the control flow of the program is presented in the open goal.
-Moreover, looking at \emph{branching points} in the proof tree can give very useful insights.
+Moreover, looking at *branching points* in the proof tree can give very useful insights.
 Looking closer into the node before the proof branches may give good hints about what is (supposed to be) proven in either of the branches.